arthurchoung/HOTDOG/README.md

 ## Download

-Installer ISO based on Slackware64 (1.52 GB)
+Installer ISO based on Slackware64 (1.28 GB)

-Minimal ISO based on Slackware64 that runs from RAM (195 MB)
+Minimal ISO based on Slackware64 that runs from RAM (192 MB)

-Boot with Legacy BIOS, untested on virtual machines
+Boot with Legacy BIOS.

+If using VirtualBox, 3D acceleration should be enabled.

+This is a multilib system, the only 32-bit application included is Wine.

+It comes with the 64-bit gcc only, so the included gcc cannot create 32 bit binaries.

+It is a stripped down system that does not include systemd, wayland, elogind, polkit, or NetworkManager.

 http://hotdoglinux.com/download/